People's Army of Vietnam: Vietnamese intervention in Lao security crises

 The Center for Public Policy Analysis and non-governmental organisations (NGOs) as well as Laotian and Hmong human rights organisations, including the Lao Human Rights Council, Inc. and the United League for Democracy in Laos, Inc., have provided evidence that since the end of the Vietnam War, significant numbers of Vietnamese military and security forces continue to be sent to Laos, on a repeated basis, to quell and suppress Laotian political and religious dissident and opposition groups including the peaceful 1999 Lao Students for Democracy protest in Vientiane in 1999 and the Hmong rebellion.
 In late November 2009, shortly before the start of the 2009 Southeast Asian Games in Vientiane, the PAVN undertook a major troop surge in key rural and mountainous provinces in Laos where Lao and Hmong civilians and religious believers, including Christians, have sought sanctuary.

 Modern-era peacekeeping operations

-In 2014, Vietnam had requested to join the United Nations peacekeeping force, which was later approved.
+In 2014, Vietnam requested to join United Nations peacekeeping operations, which was later approved.
 The first Vietnamese UN peacekeeping officers were sent to South Sudan, marked the first involvement of Vietnam into a United Nations' mission abroad.
 Vietnamese peacekeepers were also sent to the Central African Republic.

 From 2022, Vietnam has deployed its first military engineer unit to the peacekeeping missions in Abyei.